What is DCP Format? Digital Cinema Package

-Industry standard format for theatrical projection and professional distribution
+DCP format is the industry standard for theatrical projection and professional cinema distribution

 Video Specifications